fbarberm/SimpleConfigFile/README.md

     b=0
     vf=[1.2,2.1,3]

+### Reading a configuration file

 For reading the config file, we have the function:

     CFG::ReadFile(file, list_of_names, var1, var2, ...)

 The type of the variables is taken into account for reading the data.
-Nowadays only simple types, vector and string are supported, and string only for a single word (no blanks allowed).
+Nowadays only simple types, vector and string are supported, and string only admits a single word (no blanks allowed).
 In any case, is very easy to add more types to the code.

+If the name of a variable is not found in the configuration file, the variable remains unchanged.
+Therefore, it is a good idea to assign default values to the variables before reading the configuration file in case the variable is not found.

 Any line in the config file beginning with **#** is ignored.